North Korean Cyber Actors Exploiting Weak DMARC Policies: Why South African Businesses Should Care

 In one example, a Kimsuky email invited a target to speak at a workshop hosted by a legitimate think tank, offering a speaker fee to entice participation.
 The email was sent using a legitimate university’s email domain but failed DMARC checks because the actual sender’s domain did not match the spoofed think tank’s domain.

-Mitigation Measures & Action’s to Take
+Mitigation Measures and Actions to Take

 Quarantine: “v=DMARC1; p=quarantine;”